 A PCI DSS standard is universally applicable to payment service providers, internet acquiring companies, and payment systems.
 The same goes for payment gateways which are directly responsible for protecting transactions details from the moment they are entered on the payment page and until the end of processing.
 Therefore, every merchant who values their reputation will ensure the maximum security of their customers' confidential card data and choose a payment gateway provider that has validated compliance with PCI DSS.

-The PCI DSS standard puts forward rather rigorous requirements for the security of any companies in which payment information is transmitted, processed or stored.
+The PCI standard puts forward rather rigorous requirements for the security of any companies in which payment information is transmitted, processed or stored.
 Moreover, even if an organisation has already passed certification, an annual compliance check is still carried out.
 Such audits help determine if the business is complying with the security requirements in good faith or has received PCI DSS certification just for show.
 In case of violations, the company will have to pay a substantial sum of money as a fine.

 Level 1: more than 6 million transactions annually